Trips to Tanzania

 • Tanzania in November

-Showers are mostly short and confined to the evening.
-As the plains and savannah become green again, birds - especially the migratory ones from the north - are easy to spot in the safari parks.
+It's still a great time to visit.
+Prices are much lower in November and rain showers are mostly short and confined to the evening.
+As the plains and savannah become green again, birds - especially the migratory ones from the north - are plentiful.
 The migration slowly travels back south from Kenya, so some isolated crossings may be spotted.

 Starting from November to March, whale sharks can also be seen on the shores of Zanzibar and Mafia.